scantist/user-docs/docs/en-US/Build-based-Scan-CICD-Pipeline/Travis-CI-Integration.md

   - bash <(curl -s https://scripts.scantist.com/ci-travis.sh)
 ```

-This command will call the {{companyConfig.COMPANY_NAME}} Travis script to receive your successfully built result from Travis CI.
-After the successful build, the third-party component information of your project will be pushed to {{companyConfig.COMPANY_NAME}} SCA.
+This command will call the {{companyConfig.APP_NAME}} Travis script to receive your successfully built result from Travis CI.
+After the successful build, the third-party component information of your project will be pushed to {{companyConfig.APP_NAME}} SCA.

 </ol>